The premier business conference for mid-market manufacturers.

 The Fight For Talent: Finding and Securing the Right People

 Dr. Emeric Solymossy: Western Illinois University The manufacturing industry is struggling to attract, hire and retain talent for roles ranging from skilled production workers, to R&D and big data experts, to operational and business managers.
-Learn about new methods and approaches to secure the right talent.
+Exceptional talent is valuable, and acquiring and maintaining this value for your organization takes introspection and recognizing that the rarity of true talent is what yields competitive value to your organization.

 Next Generation Customer Service and Sales Automation